ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Statement Sequence comprising the entire registration history of the Transparency Service.

-To make append-only verifiable and transparent, the Transparency Service defines how Signed Statements are made available to Auditors.
+To make the append-only property verifiable and transparent, the Transparency Service defines how Signed Statements are made available to Auditors.

 Artifact: